nadeemlab/SPT/README.md

 nextflow spt_pipeline.nf
 ```

-**LSF**.
+#### LSF
 The pipeline seamlessly supports High-Performance Clusters (HPCs) running [Platform LSF](https://www.ibm.com/products/hpc-workload-management) on which [Singularity](https://sylabs.io/singularity/) is installed.
 However every HPC is configured differently with respect to shared file system resources, and few HPCs allow the Docker daemon that would permit automatic container usage.
 For this reason it is currently necessary to manually pull the Docker container "as" a singularity container from our public registry,

 ```sh
 singularity pull docker://nadeemlab/spt:latest